 Wildfires are becoming an increasingly significant global issue, causing severe damage and releasing an alarming amount of carbon into the atmosphere.
 Forest fires are emitting more greenhouse gases and particulate matter into the atmosphere than previously assumed in climate targets.
 Recent research reveals that the 2020 bushfires in Australia, combined with drought conditions, released nearly twofold more carbon than what is usually emitted by fossil fuel emissions in an entire year.
 Even more alarming, in 2021 alone, wildfires released more than double Germany’s yearly CO2 output!
 As the effects of climate change continue to unfold, the risk of wildfires and their impact on greenhouse gas emissions will continue to increase.
 This makes early detection of wildfires crucial in mitigating their impact.
 Innovative solutions such as exci’s AI-powered wildfire detection system can significantly improve the speed and accuracy of wildfire detection.
-In this blog post, we will delve deeper into the impact of wildfires on greenhouse gas emissions and how exci’s early bushfire detection system can significantly mitigate their effects.
+In this blog post, we will delve deeper into the impact of wildfires on greenhouse gas emissions and how exci’s early wildfire/bushfire detection technology can significantly mitigate their effects.

 The Impact of Australian bushfires on the Carbon Cycle